jeka-dev/jeka/README.md

 - **Centralize build logic**

-  Define in one place the build and delivery logic that projects with similar technologies can share and extend.
+  Define the CI/CD logic in one place, which projects can share and extend.

 ## Examples